Achievable logoAchievable logo

 • Crossed extension

-• Define: protective reflex that occurs when a sharp pressure is applied to sole of foot or palm of hand causing withdrawal of stimulated extremity and extension of unaffected limb
+• Define: protective reflex that occurs when a sharp pressure is applied to the sole or the palm, causing withdrawal of the stimulated extremity and extension of the unaffected limb

 • Age appears: birth